Floquet-induced localization in long-range many-body systems: Abstract

 \section{Abstract}

-The fate of many-body localization in long-range interacting systems is not fully settled and several open problems still exist.
-For instance, the phase boundary between ergodic and many-body localized regimes has yet to be fully determined.
-In addition, the dynamical growth of entanglement in the many-body localized phase of such systems is under debate.
-Here, we introduce a Floquet dynamics which can induce many-body localization in a disorder-free long-range interacting system through temporal random local rotations.
-The phase diagram has been determined for two types of long-range couplings.
-Interestingly, our Floquet mechanism shows more localizing power than conventional static disorder methods as it pushes the phase transition boundary in favor of the many-body localized phase.
-Moreover, our comprehensive long-time simulations reveal that in long-range many-body localized systems the entanglement grows as $\sim (\ln t)^\gamma$ (for some constant $\gamma$).
-This is in sharp contrast with the conjecture of algebraic growth, in previous perturbative studies, and can smoothly recover the well-known logarithmic entanglement growth in short-range interacting systems.
+The fate of many-body localization in long-range interacting systems is not fully settled.
+For instance, the phase boundary between ergodic and many-body localized regimes is still under debate.
+Here, we use a Floquet dynamics which can induce many-body localization in a clean long-range interacting system through spatio-temporal disorder which are realized by regular operation of random local rotations.
+The phase diagram has been determined for two types of uniform and nonuniform long-range couplings.
+Our Floquet mechanism shows more localizing power than conventional static disorder methods as it pushes the phase boundary in favor of the localized phase.
+Moreover, our comprehensive long-time simulations provide strong support for obtained results based on static analysis.